sollarp/EV-MapBox/README.md

 ![image](https://user-images.githubusercontent.com/74240451/232126945-8e388a33-2fee-4e1a-97f7-fcc3de9d22e2.png)

 ## About
-This project is an Android app that uses data from Open Charge Map to display charging points for electric vehicles on a map.
-Charging points are being shown based on the current displayed camera position with appropriate distance radius based on a current zoom level of a device.
-The app allows to filter POIs, also displays a more detailed information.
-Navigation to selected charging location using Google map.
-The app also contains a handy search bar which allows to enter a postcode and move a camera towards the said destination.
+This Android application displays electric vehicle charging points on a map by utilizing data from Open Charge Map.
+The charging points are displayed according to the camera position and the zoom level of the device.
+The app provides POI filtering and detailed information for each charging location, and enables navigation to the selected charging location using Google Maps.
+Additionally, the app includes a search bar that allows users to enter a postcode and move the camera to the specified destination..

 ## Key Features
-This app uses the latest cutting edge libraries and tools:
+This app uses the latest libraries and tools:
 - 100% written in Kotlin;
 - Kotlin Coroutines for asynchronous programming;
 - Dagger-Hilt for dependency injection.